 - Thumb: Use existing iOS and Android applications to produce below average video content that should probably stay in drafts by using your thumbs on a shitty app.

 All of these examples were…extremely limiting for musicians.
 Historically, musicians have been early adopters and users of technology.
 Think about the technical requirements of producing music and the impact musicians had on websites like Myspace.
-This made us realize that there was a massive bottleneck somewhere in the value chain if early adopters were having so much trouble with video.
+This made me realize that there was a massive bottleneck somewhere in the value chain if early adopters were having so much trouble with video.
 It was clear that most video tools had been focused on the wrong end user, and what musicians needed had yet to be discovered.
+Video Beyond Music

 Video Beyond Music

-For example, sales teams should be generating videos for their leads. eCom shoppers should see custom video content during their purchase experience. eCom sellers should create custom video for each SKU.
+For example, sales teams should be generating videos for their leads. eCom shoppers should see custom video content during their purchase experience. eCom sellers should create custom videos for each SKU.
 Publishers should be autogenerating their content into video.
 The messaging from companies to consumers should be custom, targeted and local video.
 Video can change these industries forever.

 Communication between individuals, communities, and products should move fully to video in social, p2p, b2c, and b2b.
 Everyone should have the tools to create and share video on their desired platforms and not be stuck with iMovie, an Upworker, or an Instagram native editor.